Anthropocene Transition Network

 The title of Naomi Klein’s acclaimed book on the politics of climate change well sums up the challenge of the Anthropocene.
 The arrival of the age when human activity has come to dominate and seriously compromise the stability of the Earth System poses fundamental questions for our professions, key cultural and social institutions, our communities, and our systems of governance.
 In Klein’s words, this changes everything.

 The Anthropocene Transition Network Inc (ATN), an incorporated non-profit membership association.
-The ATN runs a program of face-to-face and online workshops, roundtables and public forums dealing with many aspects of living in the Anthropocene and preparing the transition to a future beyond social and environmental breakdown.
-The ATN runs an networking platform called the Anthropocene Transition Hub.
-The Hub is an online community of creative change-makers whose purpose is to promote mutually beneficial ways of relating to the planet and all its life forms – restoring the rich biodiversity of Earth and the best of our human cultural legacies, including the ancient wisdom of enduring indigenous cultures.
+The ATN convenes both in-person and online Dialogue Circles exploring many aspects of living in the Anthropocene and preparing the transition to a future beyond social and environmental breakdown.
+We aspire to see the restoration of the rich biodiversity of Earth and the best of our human cultural legacies, including the ancient wisdom of enduring indigenous cultures.

 "This Changes Everything"